 The beauty of credit card points is how simple it can be to redeem them for free travel.
 Think of these points like they were cash.

 With Capital One, it’s as easy as can be.
-Every point you earn from cards like the Capital One Venture card is worth 1 cent toward your airfare, hotel bill, cruise, or excursion.
+Every mile you earn from cards like the Capital One Venture Rewards Credit Card is worth 1 cent toward your airfare, hotel bill, cruise, or excursion.
 Just use Capital One’s purchase eraser function and voila – you used your points to cover your travel expenses.